Algo-Web/POData/README.md

 POData vs odataphpprod
 ===================
-POData started as a fork of [The OData Producer Library for PHP](https://github.com/MSOpenTech/odataphpprod) many thanks to that project for making this one possible.
+POData started as a fork of [The OData Producer Library for PHP](https://github.com/MSOpenTech/odataphpprod).
+Many thanks to that project for making this one possible.
 The many goals of this fork are best tracked in the issues list but here are some highlights:

-* OData v3 Support
+* OData v3 Compliant
-* Full BreezeJS support (we love that library)
+* Full [BreezeJS](http://www.breezejs.com/) & [JayData](http://jaydata.org/) support (we love those libraries)
 * Availability via Composer
-* Simpler to plug in to common PHP frameworks (Zend, Symphony, Laravel)
+* Simpler to plug in to common PHP frameworks (Zend, [Symphony](https://github.com/symphonycms/symphony-2), [Laravel](https://github.com/laravel/laravel))
+* Produce sample services that pass [OData Validation](http://services.odata.org/validation/)
 * Offers your provider implementation more control on how to best execute the OData Query
 * Optimized $expand support
 * Support for an Annotation Based Provider Implementation